Micheal Spurlock: Jacksonville Jaguars

 The Jacksonville Jaguars signed Spurlock on October 5, 2012.

 Second stint with Chargers

-Spurlock was claimed off waivers on November 28, 2012 after the Jaguars released him to make room for Jason Babin.
+Spurlock was claimed off waivers on November 28, 2012, after the Jaguars released him to make room for Jason Babin.

 Detroit Lions

 Spurlock signed with the Detroit Lions on June 4, 2013.

 Dallas Cowboys

 Spurlock signed with the Dallas Cowboys on December 18, 2013.
 While playing against the Washington Redskins in his first game with the Cowboys, Spurlock returned a punt for 62 yards to set up the team's first touchdown.

 In order to make room for quarterback Jon Kitna, the Cowboys released Spurlock on December 25, 2013.
 He was re-signed by the Lions later that day.

 Chicago Bears

 Spurlock signed with the Chicago Bears on June 3, 2014.
-He was waived from the Chicago Bears on September 9, 2014.
+He was waived by the Bears on September 9.